 - Sign up for our data stats alert service.

 - All average prices reported from the UK HPI are geometric means, which will typically be closer to the median than the arithmetic mean.↩

-- Orkney Islands and Na h-Eileanan Siar increased by 34.3 per cent and 25.1 per cent.
-Shetland Islands decreased by 0.6 per cent and was the only local authority with a decrease.
-Local authority areas where sales volumes within the 12 months to February 2022 represent less than 1.0 per cent of the all Scotland sales volume are excluded from the figures used for highlighting purposes due to the volatility of the market in these areas. ↩
+- Na h-Eileanan Siar decreased by 7.4 %.
+Local authority areas where sales volumes within the 12 months to February 2023 represent less than 1.0% of all Scotland sales volume are excluded from the figures used for highlighting purposes due to the volatility of the market in these areas.↩